naphthalene/hubcave/README.md

 open up web IRC, switch worlds and get news updates, with the same dashboard widgets as the home page.
 In addition controls for uploading save files to the world.
-This can only be done once, as once you upload your world it will mutate based on the repository information (MAYBE).
+This can only be done once, as once you upload your world it will mutate based on the repository information by making additions only.

 A server hosts a world state.
 The world state changes as you play the game.
 The game itself will query the central server via JS with